canjs/can-route/doc/start.md

 @signature `route.start()`

   Sets up the two-way binding between the hash and the [can-route.data can-route.data] and sets the route.data to its initial values.
+If URL data and route.data set at the same time the URL data will take precedence.

   ```html
   <mock-url></mock-url>